team-ferret/pip-in-toto/README.md

 pip-in-toto commands
 ====================
+* The following options are now valid when using pip install
-* You can now add the option --toto-verify <layout> <layout-keys> to your pip install command
+	* --toto-verify <layout> <layout-keys>
 		EXAMPLE: pip install MyDemoProject3 --toto-verify root.layout alice.pub
-* You can now add the option --toto-default to your pip install command (This command requires no arguments.
+	* --toto-default (This command requires no arguments.
 It assumes a layout of "root.layout" and layout-key of "alice.pub")
 		EXAMPLE: pip install MyDemoProject3 --toto-default